 1. Stomp out a sledding track

 Kids love sledding.
 Adults love it, too.
-When my family goes snowshoeing, we often drag or carry a sled with us.
+When my family goes snowshoeing, we often drag or carry a sled.
 That way, if we pass a slope that we must slide down, we’re ready to go.

-If you have a big open slope, then a track may not be necessary, but when you’re in the woods, trying not to hit trees, a sled track can be helpful in making the right turns at the right time.
+If you have a big open slope, then a track may not be necessary, but when you’re in the woods, trying not to hit trees, a sled track can help make the right turns at the right time.

 It’s easy to do.
 First, start jogging downhill wherever you want the sled track to be.
-Have everyone follow you in a line and by the time you get to the bottom, you should have a pretty nice track.
+Then, have everyone follow you in a line, and by the time you get to the bottom, you should have a pretty nice track.
 Now, use those snowshoes to create a path back up to the top.

 2. Build a snow shelter

-Even if it is just in your backyard, building a snow shelter is a great way for families to bond, have fun, and get some exercise.
-If you are in the backcountry, you can use your snowshoe as a digging implement, although shovels are easier.
+Even if it is just in your backyard, building a snow shelter is a great way for families to bond, have fun while snowshoeing, and get some exercise.
+In the backcountry, you can use your snowshoe as a digging implement, although shovels are easier.
 You can spend the night in your shelter or use it for a picnic.
 Just remember, it needs to be quite cold (0 degrees) so the snow will hold and not collapse.

-Plus, a snow hut, or “quinzee” is fun to make.
+Plus, a snow hut or “quinzee/quinzhee” is fun to make.
+Here are the steps:

-When the snow is settled and hardened, hollow out the mound.
-Dig straight in at first to create your initial opening, then dig at an upward angle in order to make an elevated sleeping area.
-This will allow cold air from inside to flow down and out of the shelter.
+- When the snow is settled and hardened, hollow out the mound.
+Dig straight in at first to create your initial opening, then dig at an upward angle to make an elevated sleeping area.
+This technique will allow cold air from inside to flow down and out of the shelter.

-Use the snow you dig out to make a windbreak in front of the entrance, or heap it onto the exterior of the shelter to thicken its walls and increase the available interior space.
+- Use the snow you dig out to make a windbreak in front of the entrance or heap it onto the shelter’s exterior to thicken its walls and increase the available interior space.

-I’ve built a few quinzees, and spent the night in them, but never with kids.
-I think I would try this out close to home the first time, just in case the kids get too cold or really don’t like it.
+I’ve built a few quinzees and spent the night in them, but never with kids.
+I recommend trying this out close to home the first time, in case the kids get too cold or don’t like it.
 For some children, the fort-like aspect will outweigh the slight discomfort.
-If you pile in lots of sleeping bags and quilts, they are pretty comfortable.
+They are pretty comfortable if you pile in lots of sleeping bags and quilts.

 3. Create art

 Sometimes, slogging along a trail on snowshoes isn’t as entertaining for my kids as it is for me.
 That’s when we bring in snowshoe art to help make our snowshoeing outing extra fun.

-Find an open space and give them an assignment.
-They can draw a snowflake, a tree, or whatever you want.
-The trick is, they have to think about it a little ahead of time because they are going to “draw” their object by stomping its likeness out in the snow.
-That means a line can’t end in once place and start again in another.
+Find an open space and give kids an assignment.
+Then, all of you can draw a snowflake, a tree, or whatever you want.
+The trick is that they have to think about it a little ahead of time because they will “draw” their object by stomping its likeness out in the snow.
+That means a line can’t end in one place and start again in another.

-Alternatively, they could spell out their name, or create something from their imagination and have you try to identify it.
-It’s amazing how much more energy the can muster to “draw” than to hike up a trail.
+Alternatively, they could spell out their name or create something from their imagination and have you try to identify it.
+It’s amazing how much more energy they can muster to “draw” than to hike up a trail.

 4. Play games in the snow

-Scavenger hunt: Make a list before you head out on the trail (or in your head as you go along) of things for kids to find.
-Depending on your kids’ age and where you are, this might include: something green, something soft, a place where an animal has stopped, a food source, something unnatural, something brown, something prickly, animal tracks…. the list can go on and on.
+Make a list before you head out (or in your head as you go along) of things for kids to find.
+Depending on your kids’ age and where you are, this might include: something green, something soft, a place where an animal has stopped, a food source, something unnatural, something brown, something prickly, animal tracks, the list can go on and on.

-Animal Races: If you really want to appreciate your snowshoes, play this game.
+If you really want to appreciate your snowshoes, play this game.
 Everyone gets to be a different animal.
 Then they race.
 The snowshoe hare gets to use snowshoes and hops from start to finish.
-The elk must race in his or her boots and can’t lift their legs out of the snow.
-That means a stiff-legged walk, pushing the snow in front of them.
-The moose races in boots, too, but it can lift its legs up, and over the snow since it has articulated knees.
+Next, the elk must run in their boots and can’t lift their legs out of the snow, which means a stiff-legged walk, pushing the snow in front of them.
+Finally, the moose races in boots, too, but it can lift its legs over the snow since it has articulated knees.
 So, who’s the fastest?
-Who has the easiest time moving on snow and why?
+Who has the easiest time moving on snow, and why?

 5. Animal Tracking

-Whether you are specifically looking for animal tracks or just taking advantage of finding them during your walk, add some fun to your snowshoeing by trying to identify who was there is a fun way to better understand a place.
+Whether you are specifically looking for animal tracks or just taking advantage of finding them during your walk, add some fun to your snowshoeing by trying to identify who was there.
+It’s a fun way to understand a place better.

 Start by guessing if you can tell how an animal moved.

 - How many toes does the animal have?
-Moose and deer have two, dogs and cats have four, and weasels have five.
+For example, Moose and deer have two, dogs and cats have four, and weasels have five.

 - Does the track show claw marks?
 Squirrels and members of the dog family (coyote, fox, wolf) show claws in their tracks.
-Cats, including mountain lions, bobcats, and lynx, have retractable claws that don’t show in prints.
+However, cats, including mountain lions, bobcats, and lynx, have retractable claws that don’t show in prints.

 - Is there a line in the snow?
-Mice sometimes leave the imprint of a tail in the snow; porcupine tails leave troughs.
+For example, mice sometimes leave the imprint of a tail in the snow; porcupine tails leave troughs.

-- Are the tracks spread far apart or are they close together?
-This helps tell whether the animal is big or small and if was traveling quickly or slowly.
+- Are the tracks spread far apart, or are they close together?
+This analysis helps tell whether the animal is big or small and traveling quickly or slowly.

-After answering some of these questions, pull out a track book (like this one for the Rocky Mountains or this one for kids) and see if you can identify the animal.
+Then, after answering some of these questions, pull out a track book (like this one for the Rocky Mountains or this one for kids) and see if you can identify the animal.

 Bonus: Make a snack